linode/docs/docs/websites/cms/webmin-control-panel.md

  - '[Webmin FAQ](http://www.webmin.com/faq.html)'
 ---

-Webmin is a web interface that allows you to manage configuration files and reload programs without needing to use SSH.
-It is a popular alternative to administration panels such as cPanel or Plesk and contains many of the features that make them popular.
-Modules and plugins expand Webmin's functionality and can be found for many popular packages like the [Apache web server](/docs/web-servers/apache/) and [Postfix](/docs/email/postfix/).
+Webmin is a web interface that allows you to manage configuration files and reload programs through a browser, without needing to SSH into your Linode.
+It is a popular alternative to administration panels such as cPanel or Plesk, and contains many of the features that make them popular.
 Many third-party modules exist for different use cases, which contribute to the flexibility of the Webmin control panel.

-Installing Webmin is straightforward; however, you may wish to consult the documentation contained at the end of this document for additional information on using Webmin to manage your system.

 ## Before You Begin

-This guide was written using Debian 8, but will also work with Ubuntu 16.04.
+The commands in this guide work with either Debian 8 or Ubuntu 16.04.

 1. Familiarize yourself with our [Getting Started](/docs/getting-started) guide and complete the steps for setting your Linode's hostname and timezone.

 2. This guide will use `sudo` wherever possible.
 Complete the sections of our [Securing Your Server](/docs/security/securing-your-server) guide to create a standard user account, harden SSH access and remove unnecessary network services.
-You do not have to complete the Configure a Firewall section; if you choose to set up a firewall, ensure that incoming connections are allowed on port 10000.
+You do not have to complete the Configure a Firewall section.
+If you choose to set up a firewall, ensure that incoming connections are allowed on port `10000`.

 3. Update your system:

         sudo apt-get update && sudo apt-get upgrade

 ### Check the Hostname